We can help you change the world

 - The Master of Social Work (MSW) program is accredited by the Council on Social Work Education's Commission on Accreditation.

-- The Baccalaureate of Social Work (BSW) program has achieved Candidacy for Accreditation by the Council on Social Work Education's Commission on Accreditation.
+- The Baccalaureate of Social Work (BSW) program is accredited by the Council on Social Work Education's Commission on Accreditation.

 - Teaching, Learning and Educational Leadership is accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).